knative/community/STEERING-COMMITTEE.md

 ## Knative Trademark Committee Charter

+NOTE: trademark committee section will be moved to a distinct md file before merge.

 1. Manage licensing the Knative brand and decide which things can be called "Knative" and how that mark can be used in relation to other efforts or vendors.